 Elephant Waterfall

-Elephant Waterfall is also known as Lieng Rowoa waterfall, located approximately 25 km southwest of Da Lat with a height of about 30 meters and a width of 15 meters.
-Elephant waterfall is the most dramatic in the province.
-Unlike most of Lam Dong’s other waterfalls, Elephant waterfall does still keep it nature without any manmade.
+Elephant Waterfall, also known as Lieng Rowoa, is located approximately 25 km southwest of Da Lat and has a height of about 30 meters and a width of 15 meters.
+The Elephant Waterfall is the most dramatic in the province.
+Unlike most of Lam Dong’s other waterfalls, Elephant Waterfall remains in its natural state, without any human-made modifications.

 Over the years, the water has eroded the escarpment to create a cave-like overhang, from where you can get up close, literally, under the falls, while staying (relatively) dry.
-Behind the waterfall, there are mysterious caves such as Hang Doi (Bat cave), located at a depth of 50m above the ground with an entrance has many tree roots and vines crisscrossing each other, Hang Gio (Wind cave) always create a highlight for visitors who want to explore.
+Behind the waterfall are mysterious caves, such as Hang Doi (Bat Cave), located 50m above the ground, with an entrance lined with tree roots and vines.
+Hang Gio (Wind Cave) is always a highlight for visitors seeking to explore.

 Jraiblian Waterfall

-Hidden in the serene mountains of Ta In forests is a majestic Jraiblian Waterfall.
-The Jraiblian Waterfall is located in Ta Hine commune, outskirt of Dalat city.
-It was also called Bao Dai, Vietnam’s last emperor (1913-1997), waterfall as it was the resting place of numerous hunting trips of the emperor.
-At around 80 metres high and over 100 metres wide, this is also the biggest and most spectacular fall in Lam Dong.
+Hidden in the serene Ta In Forests is the majestic Jraiblian Waterfall.
+The waterfall is located in Ta Hine commune, outskirt of Dalat city.
+It was also called Bao Dai, Vietnam’s last emperor (1913-1997), a waterfall as it was the resting place of numerous hunting trips of the emperor.
+At around 80 metres high and over 100 metres wide, this is also the biggest and most spectacular waterfall in Lam Dong.

-The massive volume of water straight from the top of the vertical wall of volcanic rock to the bottom stream, making it a raw scene and quite overwhelming sensation of nature.
+The massive volume of water cascading from the top of the vertical volcanic rock wall to the stream below creates a raw, overwhelming natural scene.
 Jraiblian waterfall is definitely an ideal destination for those who want to enjoy pure nature.

 Beautiful lakes